The definitive guide to Bridging Loans, insights for Scotland

 💬 Our Insight

-Planning Gain Strategies - On the Rise: More developers are using bridging to acquire sites with uplift potential, then unlocking higher GDVs through attaining planning consent.
+Planning Gain Strategies - On the Rise: More developers are using short-term funding to acquire sites with uplift potential, then unlocking higher GDVs through attaining planning consent.
 Not only does this allow for better exit financing, but it also puts developers in a stronger position with lenders who reward asset enhancement.

 💬 Our Insight